Vítor Paneira

-Vítor Manuel da Costa Araújo (born 16 February 1966), known as Vítor Paneira, is a Portuguese former football player and manager.
+Vítor Manuel da Costa Araújo (born 16 February 1966), known as Vítor Paneira, is a Portuguese former professional footballer who played as a right midfielder, currently a manager.

-A midfielder, he excelled in the late 80s and early 90s with Benfica, to where he arrived from the lower leagues, going on to amass Primeira Liga totals of 335 games and 43 goals over 11 seasons (289/44 in official matches with his main club) – he also appeared for Vitória de Guimarães in the competition.
+He excelled in the late 80s and early 90s with Benfica, to where he arrived from the lower leagues, going on to amass Primeira Liga totals of 335 games and 43 goals over 11 seasons (289/44 in official matches with his main club).
+He also played for Vitória de Guimarães in the competition.

 A Portugal international for eight years, Paneira represented the country at Euro 1996.
+In a managerial career of over 20 years, he had two spells each at Tondela and Varzim, briefly leading the former in the top flight.

 Club career

-Born in Calendário, Vila Nova de Famalicão, Braga District, Paneira started playing professionally with hometown's F.C.
+Born in Calendário, Vila Nova de Famalicão, Braga District, Paneira started playing professionally with his hometown side F.C.
 Famalicão, joining F.C.
 Vizela of the Segunda Liga in the 1987–88 season and also receiving his first under-21 call-ups during the Toulon Tournament.

-In the summer of 1988, Paneira signed for S.L.
+Shortly after, Paneira signed for S.L.
 Benfica, and remained there until the end of the 1994–95 campaign, being an undisputed starter for the vast majority of his spell as he helped the Lisbon club to the Primeira Liga championship three times, adding the 1993 Taça de Portugal.
-He also appeared in the 1990 Champions Cup final, with his side losing 1–0 to A.C.
-Milan; in the 1992–93 UEFA Cup he scored twice in a 2–1 home win against Juventus FC, coached by Giovanni Trapattoni (albeit in a 4–2 aggregate defeat).
+He also appeared in the 1990 Champions Cup final, with his side losing 1–0 to AC Milan.
+In the 1992–93 UEFA Cup he scored twice in a 2–1 home win against Juventus FC, coached by Giovanni Trapattoni (albeit in a 4–2 aggregate defeat).

 Paneira moved to Vitória S.C. for 1995–96, due to problems with Benfica manager Artur Jorge which was also part of a locker room clean-up – he was team captain when this occurred – and spent four seasons there.
 In summer 1999 he joined Académica de Coimbra, and retired at 35 after two years in the second division.